-Risk analysis, we make them everyday.
-Crossing the street, deciding to fasten our seat belt or not, starting early to arrive on time to important appointment.
+Risk analysis, we do it every day.
+Crossing the street, deciding to fasten our seat belts or not, starting early to arrive on time for important appointments.
 But when it comes to risks that occur in companies, a more formal approach is required.
 Risk analysis can anticipate problems.
-By adding risk analysis in key business processes, one can commit to steps that ensure that anticipated problems do not occur or steps that respond if they occur.
-The time and money can be very crucial.
+By adding risk analysis to key business processes, one can commit to steps that ensure that anticipated problems do not occur or steps that respond if they occur.
+Time and money can be very crucial.
 A generic risk assessment process has been defined in ISO 31000.
 This approach can be applied to all types of risk through any kind of organization.

 ISO 31000 using AS/NZS 4360:2004 as its first draft.
 In 2009, ISO 31000 was issued to widespread acclaim.
 Today, ISO 31000:2009 remains the international standard on risk management.
 This document counts 34 pages and provides a generic framework for establishing the context of, identifying, analyzing, evaluating, treating, monitoring and communicating risk.
 ISO 31000 is the first document published in the ISO 31000 Risk Management series and it also includes:

 - The ISO Guide 73:2009, Risk management — Vocabulary, provides the definitions of generic terms relating to risk management and with the help of a uniform risk management terminology aiming to encourage the right approach to the description of activities relating to the management of risk.